-Acquisition of the M/T Atrotos
+Acquisition of the M/T Assos

-On February 22, 2010, we entered into a share purchase agreement with Capital Maritime, pursuant to which we will purchase all of the outstanding capital stock of the subsidiary that holds the beneficial ownership of the M/T Atrotos (the "Atrotos Subsidiary"), a 47,786 dwt, Ice Class 1A, chemical/product tanker built in 2007, for a total consideration of \$43 million.
-Under the terms of the share purchase agreement, all assets and liabilities of the Atrotos Subsidiary, except the vessel, necessary permits, the finance lease agreement and the trust agreements described below, will be retained by Capital Maritime.
-We intend to use the net proceeds from this offering to finance the purchase price of the shares and the closing of the acquisition is subject to the successful completion of this offering.
+Concurrently with the closing of this offering, we will enter into a share purchase agreement with Capital Maritime, pursuant to which we will purchase all of the outstanding capital stock of the subsidiary that holds the beneficial ownership of the M/T Assos (the "Assos Subsidiary"), a 47,872 deadweight ton ("dwt"), Ice Class 1A, chemical/product tanker built in 2006, for total consideration of \$43.5 million.
+Under the terms of the share purchase agreement, all assets and liabilities of the Assos Subsidiary, except the vessel, necessary permits, the finance lease agreement and the trust agreements described below, will be retained by Capital Maritime.
+We intend to use the net proceeds from this offering to finance the purchase price of the shares, and the acquisition is subject to the successful completion of this offering.

-We originally acquired the M/T Atrotos from Capital Maritime in May 2007, when it was chartered to Morgan Stanley under a time charter scheduled to expire in April 2010.
-We exchanged the vessel in April 2009 for another vessel in Capital Maritime's fleet, the M/T Ayrton II, which has been chartered to BP Shipping Limited under a time charter with expected expiration in March 2011.
-Following the exchange, the Atrotos Subsidiary leased the vessel to Arrendadora Ocean Mexicana, S.A. de C.V. ("Arrendadora") pursuant to a finance lease agreement.
-In accordance with the finance lease agreement, Arrendadora has renamed the M/T Atrotos as M/T El Pipila and registered the vessel under Mexican flag.
-The vessel was subsequently delivered by Arrendadora to Petroleos Mexicanos ("Pemex"), the state-owned Mexican petroleum company, under a bareboat charter agreement expected to expire in March 2014.
+We originally acquired the M/T Assos from Capital Maritime in April 2007, when it was chartered to Morgan Stanley under a time charter scheduled to expire in April 2010.
+We exchanged the vessel in April 2009 for another vessel in Capital Maritime's fleet, the M/T Agamemnon II, which has been chartered to BP Shipping under a time charter with expected expiration in January 2012.
+Following the exchange, the Assos Subsidiary leased the vessel to Arrendadora Ocean Mexicana, S.A. de C.V. ("Arrendadora") pursuant to a finance lease agreement.
+In accordance with the finance lease agreement, Arrendadora has renamed the M/T Assos as M/T Insurgentes and registered the vessel under Mexican flag.
+The vessel was subsequently delivered by Arrendador a to Petroleos Mexicanos ("Pemex"), the state-owned Mexican petroleum company, under a bareboat charter agreement expected to expire in March 2014.
 The rental payment under the finance lease agreement is \$16,825 per day.
 The net base rate under the charter is \$19,900 per day.

 In accordance with the terms of the finance lease agreement, and in order to mitigate any counterparty performance risk, all Arrendadora's rights to collect payments under its agreement with Pemex have been assigned to The Bank of New York Mellon, S.A., Institucion de Bance Multiple ("BONY"), acting as trustee.
-Pursuant to the finance lease agreement, the Atrotos Subsidiary entered into an administration trust agreement with, among others, BONY and Arrendadora in January 2010, pursuant to which the trustee will collect payments under the bareboat charter from Pemex and, in turn, pay the agreed rental payment under the finance lease agreement to the Atrotos Subsidiary.
-In addition, the Atrotos Subsidiary entered into a guarantee trust agreement with, among others, BONY, in December 2009, pursuant to which title to the M/T Atrotos has been transferred to BONY, acting as trustee, and the beneficial ownership of the vessel has been retained by the Atrotos Subsidiary, enabling the Atrotos Subsidiary to offer the vessel as security under any loan agreement.
+Pursuant to the finance lease agreement, the Assos Subsidiary entered into an administration trust agreement with, among others, BONY and Arrendadora in January 2010, pursuant to which the trustee will collect payments under the bareboat charter from Pemex and, in turn, pay the agreed rental payment under the finance lease agreement to the Assos Subsidiary.
+In addition, the Assos Subsidiary entered into a guarantee trust agreement with, a mong others, BONY, in December 2009, pursuant to which tile to the M/T Assos has been transferred to BONY, acting as trustee, and the beneficial ownership of the vessel has been retained by the Assos Subsidiary, enabling the Assos Subsidiary to offer the vessel as security under any loan agreement.

 Arrendadora has retained Capital Ship Management for the technical management of the vessel under a technical management agreement, pursuant to which the vessel's operating expenses have been fixed until the expiration of the charter at a daily rate of \$3,075.
-We will retain Capital Ship Management, pursuant to an amendment to our general management agreement with Capital Ship Management, to provide management services in connection with the M/T Atrotos at a fixed daily rate of \$500.
+We will retain Capital Ship Management, pursuant to an amendment to our general management agreement with Capital Ship Management, to provide management services in connection with the M/T Assos at a fixed daily rate of \$500.